 It can be challenging to deconstruct the various layers and response tactics of our protective mechanisms.
 For example, we use the word fear to describe very distinct but easily confused cognitive states.
 We state that a situation in which a protective response has been triggered based on the immediate status of the surroundings as fearful.
 We also state that the perception of some anticipated threat or a threat to which we can not adequately respond is fearful.
 However, for the first scenario in which a direct threat is perceived, we automatically respond protectively based on our Adaptive Capacity, which can sometimes be experienced with a sensation like exhilaration.
 In the second scenario, we cannot optimally respond as the threat does not exist in the present, and experience a sensation which is commonly called anxiety – a radically different state.
 Making sense of these distinctions, as we experience them, can assist us in managing our protective mechanisms in a manner that optimizes their efficacy while disallowing their undue influence upon, or even dominance of our experience.

 Fear is is a description of how animals react to the perception of threat, having unique expressions as a Reflex, Drive, Instinct, Emotion, and expression of Ego.
 It is worth noting that Fear is more complex than its common description as an emotion, having found great utility as an evolving attribute of every successful evolutionary leap.
+This is a complex subject that has been clarified by the research of Dr. Steven Porges in his Polyvagal Theory.
+There has been a great deal written by him and others on this subject.
+This is a recent paper:

 DESCRIPTIONS OF THE EVOLUTION OF PROTECTION